Crosshell/SelfAssessment/Skills/JavaScript.md

 ## JavaScript

 - Language
-  - Object: 🙋 explained
+  - Object: 🖐️ used
-  - this: 🙋 explained
+  - this: 🖐️ used
-  - arrow function: 🙋 explained
+  - arrow function: 🖐️ used
-  - async function: 🖐️ used
+  - async function: 🎓 known
-  - call: 🖐️ used
+  - call: 👂 heard
   - bind: 🎓 known
   - apply
   - instanceof: 🖐️ used
-  - ...spread: 🙋 explained
+  - ...spread: 🖐️ used
-  - ...rest: 🙋 explained
+  - ...rest: 🖐️ used
-  - typeof: 🙋 explained
+  - typeof: 🖐️ used
   - destructuring: 🖐️ used
   - generator: 👂 heard
-  - iterator: 🙋 explained
+  - iterator: 🎓 known
   - async generator: 👂 heard
   - async iterator: 👂 heard
   - chaining